jwuphysics/jwuphysics.github.io/_posts/2025-04-26-lowering-the-barrier-for-writing.md

 ## Tasking LLMs to write boilerplate text

-Soft logic sounds like a job for a local LLM!
+Soft logic sounds like a job for a large language model (LLM)!
 I will be using the Gemma 3 27B model with 4-bit Quantization-Aware Training (download on Ollama [here](https://ollama.com/library/gemma3:27b-it-qat)), which can fit into ~20 GB of memory and run in under 10 seconds on a GPU.[^1]

-So I decided to use the simple [`llm`](https://llm.datasette.io/en/stable/) CLI tool come up with a short title, invent a few candidate tags, and then copy over the rest of the boilerplate.
+So I decided to use the simple [`llm`](https://llm.datasette.io/en/stable/) CLI tool to come up with a short title, invent a few candidate tags, and copy over the rest of the boilerplate.

 Again, this is just meant to get things started.
 It's okay if the LLM makes mistakes![^2] I'll still give the front matter a glance, and probably change a few of the tags.
-While writing this post, I decided to change the full title (that I originally specified)!
+In fact, while writing this post, I decided to change the full title that *I* originally specified!

 The full code I used to initiate this post can be found in this [Github Gist](https://gist.github.com/jwuphysics/99cd3fe53719933328038e748721eeba).

-## Making it easier
+---

 [^1]: I strongly suspect that lightweight instruction-following models like the 3.8B parameter [phi4-mini](https://ollama.com/library/phi4-mini) or the 8B parameter [Llama 3.1 model](https://ollama.com/library/llama3.1) should do a great job, too.
 [^2]: During early testing, one of the models (Mistral 3.1 24B, I think), insisted on wrapping the output with triple-back quotes and explicitly denoting it as a `yaml` code block.